What is Cash Flow from Operations (Operating Activities)?

 Conclusion

-As we have seen throughout the article, we are able to see that cash flow from operations is a great indicator of the core operations of the company.
-It can help an investor gauge about the operations of the company and see whether the core operations are generating ample money in the business.
-If the company is not generating money from core operations, it will cease to exist in a few years’ time.
+As we have seen throughout the article, cash flow from operations is a great indicator of the company's core operations.
+It can help an investor gauge the company's operations and see whether the core operations are generating ample money in the business.
+If the company is not generating money from core operations, it will cease to exist in a few years.